-The issue of contention still existing about right to Counsel is what are the matters that will impede police investigation of the administration of justice is still not clear enough from the decided cases.
-Would the Police be justified if they can say that the incriminating evidence and or the accomplice are still on the loose and allowing Counsel may hamper efforts by the police to get hold of the evidence or the accomplice which are the paramount matters?
+The issue of contention still existing about right to Counsel is what are the matters that will impede police investigation or the administration of justice is still not clear enough from the decided cases.
+Would the police be justified if they can say that the incriminating evidence and or the accomplice are still on the loose and allowing Counsel may hamper efforts by the police to get hold of the evidence or the accomplice which are the paramount matters?
 There is of course foreseeable danger if access to Counsel is given to the accused, as the Counsel may be the intermediary between the detained suspect and his accomplices and it may lead to the removal or the obliteration of the evidence and thus frustrate Police investigation.
+Sometimes, in seizable cases, the arrest of the suspect should be kept concealed even form the suspect immediate members of the family so as to not to jeorpardise intelligence gathering and as not to alert other related suspects still at large.
 Thus the Police, it is submitted, are justified to withhold the suspect's Counsel from getting access to his client if to allow Counsel would likely lead to interference with evidence (its disposal or removal), harm to persons, alerting suspects or hindering the recovery of property, or there is the possible danger that the Counsel may be the intermediary to the suspect towards the very disposal or removal of the evidence.
 It may also provide the suspect with the opportunities to forewarn his accomplice to take steps to avoid arrest, or to dispose the evidence.
-It is submitted that a decision by the Public Prosecutor
+It is submitted that a decision by the Public Prosecutor to charge the accused pursuant to the report by the Police under s 120 of the Criminal Procedure Code is one such justification that the police are done with the investigations.
+This justification, however, would have been rather too late' since the Counsel wishes to see his clients the moment his client has been arrested and not after the investigation is completed.
+Going by Hashim Bin Saud case, in seizable cases, it is suggested that the appropriate person to determine whether allowing the suspect with counsel would jeopardize police investigation or the interest of justice must necessarily be certified by the District Chief Investigating Police Officer and a written statement from him that to allow Counsel to suspect would likely lead to interference with evidence (its disposal or removal), harm to persons, alerting suspects or hindering the recovery of property, or there is the possible danger that the Counsel may be the intermediary to the suspect towards the very disposal or removal of the evidence should suffice as justification.
+Mere refusal or oral refusal cannot therefore be entertained, and more so if it comes from the subordinate police officers.